MTDOJRP/docs/docs/8-law-enforcement/3-learning/5-sop.md

 <br/>

-:::tip Standard Operating Procedures
+:::tip Standard Operating Procedures (SOPs)
-Also known as the "SOP".
+These are the **essential guidelines** that outline how tasks and operations are to be performed.
+Following SOPs ensures consistency, safety, and efficiency in all our activities.
 :::

 <br/>